SINoALFON/hybrid-identity-lab/BUILD-LOG.md

   had and when it was revoked
 - Domain Users is untouched because it's the primary group and isn't returned by MemberOf — removing a primary group breaks the account
-- Known gap: this handles AD only.
-Once synced to Entra, offboarding will also need to revoke cloud sessions and tokens, since disabling the on-prem account doesn't immediately kill an active session
+- Known gap at the time: this handled AD only.
+Disabling the on-prem account does not immediately revoke active cloud sessions or refresh tokens.
+Resolved in Session 8

 **Transfers (mover)**
 - Design decision: DEPT- and ROLE- groups are removed automatically, but